zowe/docs-site/docs/user-guide/k8s-introduction.md

   <figcaption></figcaption>
 </figure>

-In Stage 2, you download the Zowe containers.
+At Stage 2, you download the Zowe containers.
 Two downloading methods are available.
 * [Download Configuration samples](../user-guide/k8s-downloading#downloading-configuration-samples).(This is the recommended method)
 * [Download container images](../user-guide/k8s-downloading#downloading-container-images).